 Yash Fans Express Disappointment After Watching Sudeep's Film Sye Raa Narasimha Reddy Teaser!

 Sye Raa Narasimha Reddy has set high expectations among the audience.
-The period film's first teaser launched yesterday, in Mumbai.
-The film is being dubbed in five different languages including Kannada.
+The period film's first teaser was launched yesterday, in Mumbai.
+The film is being dubbed into five different languages including Kannada.
 Sandalwood actor Sudeep is also a part of the ensemble cast of the movie.
-Though, Sudeep's fans praised their favorite star for his unique look in the movie, Yash's fans have expressed disappointment after watching Sye Raa Narasimha Reddy Teaser!
+Though, Sudeep's fans praised their favourite star for his unique look in the movie, Yash's fans have expressed disappointment after watching Sye Raa Narasimha Reddy Teaser!

 Teaser Lacks Yash's Voice

 Previously, reports suggested that Yash would be lending voice for Sye Raa Narasimha Reddy Kannada teaser.
 The viewers were highly excited about hearing the historic film's narration in KGF star's style.
-However, upon watching the teaser, they realized that it lacked Yash's voice.
+However, upon watching the teaser, they realised that it lacked Yash's voice.

 Other Superstars Voiced The Teaser